Skip to main content

 • This is not a diagnosis and does not replace professional evaluation.

-• Results are educational only — they describe symptom levels, not clinical conditions.
+• Results are educational only, they describe symptom levels, not clinical conditions.

 • Only a qualified healthcare professional can diagnose or treat conditions.

-• Your answers are processed entirely in your browser and are never stored or transmitted.
+• Your answers are processed entirely in your browser and are not sent to MindCheck Tools.
+Pages that offer optional local saving say so before use.

 • If you are in immediate danger or having thoughts of self-harm, please contact emergency services or a crisis hotline now.